jtmoon79/super-speedy-syslog-searcher/README.md

 # Super Speedy Syslog Searcher! (s4)<!-- omit in TOC -->

-Speedily search and merge many syslog files by datetime.
+Speedily search and merge log file entries by datetime.

 _Super Speedy Syslog Searcher_ (s4) is a command-line tool to search and merge plain log files by datetime, including log compressed log files